fatherdougalmaguire/Novato/README.md

 ## Ackowledgements

-The MicroWorld Basic v5.22e ROM and the MicroBee Font ROM have been bundled inside the applicstion with the kind permission of Ewan J. Wordsworth of [Microbee Technology](http://www.microbeetechnology.com.au/)
+The MicroWorld Basic v5.22e ROM and the MicroBee Font ROM have been bundled with the kind permission of Ewan J. Wordsworth of [Microbee Technology](http://www.microbeetechnology.com.au/)

 ## Current status